-Even when the virus slows down (which will be soon hopefully), businesses will continue to struggle for at least one more year, all in an effort to make up for the time and profits lost.
-For example, the virus had considerably slowed down in China by the end of February, but stats show that retails sales were down by more than 20% as the unemployment rate was unusually high at 6.2%.
+When the virus eradicates, businesses will struggle for at least another year, to make up for time and profits lost.
+For example, the virus had considerably slowed down in China by the end of February.
+However, stats show that retails sales were down by more than 20% as the unemployment rate was high at 6.2%.

-It is estimated that by the time COVID-19 is done with, the global economy will have lost more than $2.7 trillion.
+It is estimated that by the time COVID-19 is gone, the global economy will have lost over $2.7 trillion.

-How do the Current Uncertainties Affect Digital Marketing
+How do the Covid-19 uncertainties Affect Digital Marketing

 Digital Marketing Strategies for Businesses Affected by Covid-19